 Spermatic cord hydrocele

-A spermatic cord hydrocele refers to a loculated fluid collection along the spermatic cord.
-It is separated from, and located above, the testis and the epididymis.
+Spermatic cord hydroceles are loculated fluid collections along the spermatic cord, which are separate from and located above the testis and the epididymis.

 Usually seen as an oval anechoic mass in the groin along the spermatic cord, positioned above and separated from the testis and the epididymis.
 Typically well demarcated.
 Avascular on color Doppler interrogation.